Reviewed by Mike Kelly

 Check what’s included with your unit.
 For example, is it furnished?
 Does it come with appliances?
 Are there any restrictions on interior decorations?
 If your unit includes a parking stall, ask to see it.
 Likewise with other amenities such as workout rooms, communal lounges or storage lockers.
 Now is also a great time to get to know your neighbours- don’t be afraid to ask them about the building.
 They’re likely to give you an honest opinion, and they have the benefit of experiencing the building at all times of day.
 After all, you plan on living there, so who better to ask than someone who already does?

 Finally, consider the age of the building and the protection that’s offered.
-Depending on its location, new buildings may receive a ‘2-5-10’ warranty as a legal requirement.
+Depending on its location, new buildings may have a ‘2-5-10’ warranty as a legal requirement.
 This warranty provides 2 years of labour and materials costs, 5 years of protection on the building envelope and 10 years of protection on the structure.
 (Access more information on the 2-5-10 warranty.)

 Get online to research whether there are any upcoming construction projects that may affect your quality of life or the future value of your property.
 You may also be able to find information on your neighbourhood’s (and potentially even your building’s) reputation.